josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/csg_tools.md

 @Image(source: "csg_lamp.png")

-Create a CSGCombiner3D and name it bookshelf.
+Create a CSGCombiner3D and name it `bookshelf`.

 We will use 3 CSGBox3D nodes for the bookshelf.
 Create a CSGBox3D and adjust its dimensions; this will be the size of the bookshelf.